Derek: She started out as such an ugly duckling, and somehow suddenly became a swan.

 - With the main theme from Gigi playing in the background, just to get the point across.

-- In American Pie 2, Jim realizes he loves Michelle when, while taking to Nadia, he finds himself repeating her "This one time, at band camp'' line.
+- In American Pie 2, Jim realizes he loves Michelle when, while talking to Nadia, he finds himself repeating her "This one time, at band camp" line.

 - Giselle of Enchanted has one after Robert makes her feel angry for the first time.

 Derek: There was a moment last night, when she was sandwiched between the two Finnish dwarves and the Maori tribesmen, where I thought, "Wow, I could really spend the rest of my life with this woman".

 - In The Prince & Me the scene where Julia Stiles's character is giving an oral presentation and in the middle of it realizes her love for well the Prince.